 Every year the public history program offers five or six fellowships with local partnering organizations that are available to first and second year students.
 These fellowships are akin to other universities’ Teaching Assistant positions, however, they offer significant public history experience as students work directly with the partner institution.
 A fellow receives a stipend from the hosting institution, and in turn, American University College of Arts and Sciences offers matching tuition credits.
 Fellowship awards are based on merit, a competitive application, and an interview with the host or agency.

-American University Archives The fellow will assist with a variety of projects connected to the Peace Corps Community Archive (PCCA).
-The PCCA collects, exhibits, and provides education and public programs that document the experiences and impact of individuals who served in the Peace Corps of individuals and institutions in host countries.
-The PCCA was launched in 2013, so the student will get hands-on experience building a collection from scratch.
-The student will work on a variety of projects such as cataloging, maintaining and updating the PCCA blog, and developing an online exhibit.
+American University Archives Location: American University Campus Type: Archives, Digitization, Collections Website: http://www.american.edu/sis/peacecorps/archive.cfm The fellow will assist with a variety of projects connected to the Peace Corps Community Archive (PCCA).
+The PCCA collects, exhibits, and provides education about and public programs that document the experiences of of individuals who served in the Peace Corps and their impact on individuals and institutions in host countries.
+The PCCA was launched in 2013 so the student will get hands-on experience building a collection from scratch.
+The student will work on a variety of projects such as cataloging, maintaining, and updating the PCCA blog, and developing an online exhibit.

 History Associates, Inc. Location: Rockville, MD

 Type: Historical Research and Writing